lcharette/website/pages/06.blog/03.deployment-search/item.en.md

 [size=12]Source: <https://github.com/mauris/Deployer>[/size]
 [/center]

 This sounds easy, as GitHub provides [Webhooks](https://developer.github.com/webhooks/) to ping the production server.
 All we need now is a deployment script to have our app automatically deployed on the production server on push.
 This deployment script, in Grav's case, would simply have to do a `git pull` and `bin/grav clear-cache` operation.

 [center]![](Deployment1.png)[/center]

-The reality is you need an endpoint on your server to receive the hook.
+The reality is you need an endpoint on our server to receive the hook.
 Moreover, this endpoint needs to be reachable through a public facing URL.
 This is where it gets difficult, because there is not a lot of documentation or "all in one" package to handle that.

 ## Potential candidates